custom Search within www.KiwisEdge.com

 refinery up-grade in Borger, Texas,and an integrated

 petrochemical project in Saudi Arabia.

-During our time in Houston, through AIChE South Texas section I was involved for a semester in 2008 in re-accreditation of Rice University's Chemical & Biomolecular Engineering design.
+During our time in Houston, through AIChE South Texas section I was invited and involved for a semester in 2008 in re-accreditation of Rice University's Chemical & Biomolecular Engineering design.

 |In 2009 I emigrated to UAE to work for Petrofac, first on a giant sour gas full-field and pipeline development near Yoloten, Turkmenistan then a sweet gas processing facility in Shetland.
 A highlight at Petrofac was being Knowledge Trustee for "Technology at Petrofac" intranet.|